aspchurch/website/_includes/welcome.md

-We are a <span class="welcome-highlight">new church plant</span> committed to proclaiming the Gospel of Jesus Christ and building authentic community in the beautiful coastal region of North County San Diego.
-Whether you're exploring faith for the first time or have been following Christ for years, <span class="welcome-highlight">you belong here</span>.
+We are a <span class="welcome-highlight">new church plant</span> committed to proclaiming the Gospel of Jesus Christ in the beautiful coastal communities of North County San Diego.

-Come as you are and discover how God's grace can transform your life and community.
+Whether you're exploring faith for the first time or seeking to <span class="welcome-highlight">serve Christ by serving His church</span>, you belong here.
+Come as you are and discover how God's grace transforms lives and community.